-The Other net revenues are above Plan and prior year; however, a significant portion of this net increase is primarily deemed to be related to the timing of the receipt of the revenue rather than an increase in revenue for the year.
+The Other net revenues are less than \$ million below Plan and prior year; however, a significant portion of this net decrease is primarily deemed to be related to the timing of the receipt of the revenue rather than a decrease in revenue for the year.

-The following table presents a comparison of General Fund and Education Trust Fund unrestricted revenues for fiscal years 2013 through 2015.
-The information for fiscal years 2013 and 2014 is derived from the State's audited financial statements.
-The information for fiscal year 2015 is based on Chapters 143 and 144, Laws of 2013, the operating budget for the 2014-2015 biennium, as amended by Chapter 158, Laws of 2014, and in effect as of the date of this Information Statement.
+The following table presents a comparison of General Fund and Education Trust Fund unrestricted revenues for fiscal years 2013 through 2016, which is derived from the State's audited financial statements.
+The plan information for fiscal year 2016 is based on the current operating budget for the 2016-2017 biennium in effect as of the date of this Information Statement.

-GENERAL FUND AND EDUCATION TRUST FUND UNRESTRICTED REVENUES ACTUAL AND BUDGET FISCAL YEARS 2013-2015 (GAAP Basis - In Millions)
+GENERAL FUND AND EDUCATION TRUST FUND UNRESTRICTED REVENUES ACTUAL AND BUDGET FISCAL YEARS 2013-2016 (GAAP Basis - In Millions)